charlie-x/simget/README.md

 # clone it with submodules

-# build it , after genereating the cmake's with build folders..
+# build it , after generating the cmake's with build folders..

 install cmake, vcpkg, and change the toolchain path if different